-Welcome to Vermont Explored, dedicated to providing Vermont travel advice for the adventurous soul!
+Welcome to Vermont Explored, dedicated to providing Vermont travel advice for the adventurous soul.
 You can drive just about anywhere in Vermont in under four hours, from the bustling streets of Burlington to the rolling hills of Southern Vermont, and we want to share this small but beautiful state with the rest of the world.

 We’re here to help you find Vermont’s most beautiful spots and unique attractions, along with the best places to eat, drink, and sleep in Vermont.
 We can help you plan the perfect Vermont road trip, escape somewhere fun for the day, or adventure on a trail, river, or lake.